Fullers Smith & Turner PLC: Treasury Stock

-Fuller, Smith & Turner PLC (FSTA) Fullers Smith & Turner PLC: Treasury Stock 07-May-2019 / 10:21 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+Fuller, Smith & Turner PLC (FSTA) Fullers Smith & Turner PLC: Treasury Stock 13-May-2019 / 16:50 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.
-Fuller, Smith & Turner P.L.C. ("the Company") Treasury Shares The Company announces that, following the transfer of 1,459 'A' Ordinary shares from the Treasury Shares Account to participants exercising Share Options under the Company's Save as You Earn Share Option Scheme, the number of 'A' ordinary shares of GBP0.40 each in issue is 33,578,093 of which 1,535,951 (4.57%) are Treasury shares.
-Enquiries: Bethan Flavin Company Secretarial Assistant 020 8996 2105 7 May 2019 ISIN: GB00B1YPC344 Category Code: TRS TIDM: FSTA OAM Categories: 2.4.
-Acquisition or disposal of the issuer's own shares Sequence No.: 8527 EQS News ID: 807977 End of Announcement EQS News Service
+Fuller, Smith & Turner P.L.C. ("the Company") Treasury Shares The Company announces that, following the transfer of 710 'A' Ordinary shares from the Treasury Shares Account to participants exercising Share Options under the Company's Executive Share Option Scheme and 8,608 'A' Ordinary shares from the Treasury Shares Account to participants exercising Share Options under the Company's Save as You Earn Share Option Scheme, the number of 'A' ordinary shares of GBP0.40 each in issue is 33,578,093 of which 1,526,633 (4.55%) are Treasury shares.
+Enquiries: Bethan Flavin Company Secretarial Assistant 020 8996 2105 13 May 2019 ISIN: GB00B1YPC344 Category Code: TRS TIDM: FSTA OAM Categories: 2.4.
+Acquisition or disposal of the issuer's own shares Sequence No.: 8610 EQS News ID: 810623 End of Announcement EQS News Service

 (END) Dow Jones Newswires